ipmanuel/XMLDatabase/README.md

 ## Manually

 Clone the repository and copy the directory *Sources/XMLDatabase* with all the files to your project.
-You don't neeed to write `import XMLDatabase` as it is shown in the example further below.
+You don't need to write `import XMLDatabase` as it is shown in the example further below.

 ## Example